DIY a felt Christmas tree and felt snowman with this easy Christmas craft for kids!

 - Circular Objects – (3 sizes to make snowman)

-Snow
+Felt Snow Backdrop

 I started with the snow on the bottom.
 I just unrolled the snow blanket and pinned up.
 You can easily hide the thumbtacks by folding over the snow.

-Felt Wall Christmas Tree
+Felt Christmas Tree Craft

 I just started creating.
-On the felt wall Christmas Tree, I could care less about exactness.
+On the felt Christmas Tree, I could care less about exactness.
 The fray on the edges gives it a fun look and it took a lot less time than measuring out.

 I used brown felt (uncut, it worked perfect) for the tree trunk.

-Felt Ornaments
+Felt Christmas Ornaments

 The felt ornaments were super simple and SO not perfect.
 I just folded over the various colors of felt in half and cut circles.
 Weird shaped circles – they work!

-Felt Snowman
+How to Make a Felt Snowman

 I found 3 various size circular objects to create the snowman.
 Traced around on the white felt, cut out and KA-POW!
 You have yourself a wall felt snowman.